kbroman/simple_site/pages/overview.md

 [Twitter Bootstrap](http://getbootstrap.com)).
 And my first rule for minimizing effort is _Modify your desires to match the defaults._

-(For example, I don't like how `simple code` is rendered in red within a gray box.
-Ultimately I'll try to figure out how to change that, but for now I just pretend that I like it that way.)

 These GitHub Pages sites are constructed by having a `gh-pages` branch of a GitHub repository, with specific files layed out in a specific way.
 To see the structure of such a repository, look at the